whoisryosuke/pure-web-components/readme.md

 ## Customizing the grid

-Pure Web Components comes preloaded with 2-8, 12, and 24 column grids using class names formatted like `.pure-u-1-4` (1/4 width or 1 part of a 4 column grid).
+Pure Web Components comes preloaded with 2-8, 12, and 24 column grids using CSS class names formatted like `.pure-u-1-4` (1/4 width or 1 part of a 4 column grid).

 There are also responsive classes that use CSS media queries to only set the column width for certain viewports.
 For example, this button will be 1/2 width at mobile, or 1/3 at higher viewports: `<div class="pure-u-sm-1-2 pure-u-md-1-3">`.
 These classes require many viewport variations (each grid x column number x viewports = a lot of unused CSS without PurgeCSS).
 Because of this, only 2-5 and 12 columns are available responsively.